terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 Be sure to read this section carefully, as it concerns potential loss of funds.
 :::

-A `VotePeriod` during which either of the following events occur is considered a "miss":
+A `VotePeriod` during which either of the following events occurs is considered a "miss":

-- The validator fails to submits a vote for Luna exchange rate against **each and every** denomination specified in[`Whitelist`](#whitelist).
+- The validator fails to submit a vote for Luna exchange rate against **each and every** denomination specified in[`Whitelist`](#whitelist).

 - The validator fails to vote within the [reward band](#reward-band) around the weighted median for one or more denominations.